[HISTORY: Adopted by the Board of Aldermen (now City Council) of the City of Chicopee 3-19-2019 by Ord. No. 19-17. Amendments noted where applicable.]

 - PUBLIC SEWER

-- A sewer in which all owners of abutting properties have equal rights, and is controlled by the City of Chicopee.
+- A sewer in which all owners of abutting properties have equal rights and that is controlled by the City of Chicopee.

 - PUBLICLY OWNED TREATMENT WORKS or POTW